jeremytammik/tbc/a/1809_element_outline.md

 I ended up implementing my suggestion in the new external command `CmdRoomOuterOutline`.

-It makes use of the 2D Boolean outline generation functionality implemented for Cmd2dBoolean, adding code to generate a polygon for the room boundary and unite it wityh all the bounding elements.
+It makes use of the 2D Boolean outline generation functionality implemented for Cmd2dBoolean, adding code to generate a polygon for the room boundary and unite it with all the bounding elements.

 It successfully handles the wall width sample model: